 A Charter is the application submitted by Newsrooms for participation on the Civil network and that details the Newsroom’s mission, business model and roster, and pledges the Newsroom to uphold the Civil Constitution.

-The Civil Constitution is this document, as originally written or subsequent versions as amended by Token Holders in accordance with the procedures set forth under Governance herein.
+The Civil Constitution is this document, as originally written or subsequent versions as amended by Token Holders.

 Journalism Ethics Policy

 As a network managed by a distributed, global community of CVL Token Holders, the Civil Protocol enables news organizations to practice independent, fact-based and responsible journalism.
-To be clear, what follows is not meant to replace or supercede the ethical guidelines of any Newsroom on the Civil network.
+It is not meant to replace or supersede the ethical guidelines of any Newsroom on the Civil network.
 Rather these policies are meant to define the terms by which a Newsroom can be included in and remain in good standing on the Civil Registry.

-Newsrooms on the Civil Registry are diverse in the topics they cover, the types of content they publish, and the geographic regions in which they operate.
-The ethics policy must be applied in the context of local journalistic traditions, taking into account customs and practices, country and local laws, as well as journalistic norms reserved for the best journalists in the relevant area.
+The ethics policy must be applied in the context of local journalistic traditions, taking into account customs and practices, country and local laws, as well as journalistic norms in the relevant area.

 Crucially, Civil Newsrooms must be judged by their intent, responsiveness and body of work.
 This document recognizes that Newsrooms are fallible, that mistakes are inevitable and that norms and conditions vary by region.
-A Newsroom must not be at risk of its standing on the Civil Registry due to individual errors or isolated lapses of judgement.
+A Newsroom must not be at risk of its standing on the Civil Registry due to isolated errors or lapses of judgment.

-In addition, Newsrooms will aim to operate with journalistic integrity, keeping their responsibility to their Audiences at the fore.
+Accuracy: Newsrooms will aim to operate with journalistic integrity, keeping their responsibility to the public at the fore.
 They should aim to report and present facts with the highest degree of accuracy possible given the circumstances.
-In detail, this may include:
+This may include:

 - verifying information before releasing it (including verifying third-party content)